fbpx

 The Jews, with their ethics and life-driven ideals, represented a direct threat to Hitler’s Darwinian vision where the frail and the weak would be left behind.

-This idea of Jews being a threat is introduced about halfway into the film, and it’s when the film really takes off.
+This provocative framing of Jews as a threat is introduced about halfway into the film, and that’s when the film really takes off.

 “How could this little, small, miserable, weak people without a state and without an army, how could they possibly be threatening the might of Nazi Germany?”
 Shore asks.
 “The answer is that you’re missing the point.
 The Jews weren’t a physical threat.
 Hitler never viewed the Jews as a physical threat.”